slowernews/wisdom-tldr/README.md

 > *'There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*

 > *'Choose a life you want and then create the things you need around it.
 A girl, a job, a friend, all of those should help you achieve the life you want.
 If it doesn’t, get rid of it.'*

-> *'Only fools rush into a situation.
-By committing too quickly you lose your maneuverability.'*